-Lights, TVs back on in Indonesia quake city, but fate of thousands unknown
+Power restored to Indonesian quake city, but fate of thousands unknown

 Altogether, the badly affected areas in the disaster zone include some 1.4 million people.

-Rescue workers are pushing into outlying districts, where residents have said they have been scavenging for coconuts, bananas and cassava.
+Rescue workers are pushing into outlying districts, where residents say they have been scavenging for coconuts, bananas and cassava.

 Villagers rushed a Red Cross helicopter that landed near the town of Donggala, northwest of Palu, to distribute bread and other food, a Reuters photographer said.